harsimarsingh8/Udacity-Nanodegrees-Free-Courses/README.md

 and is designed to give intermediate developers the chance to build on existing front-end skills and master the newest technologies available.

-This program ensures you’re supremely well-prepared to succeed in a Senior Web Developer role.
+This program ensures youâ€™re supremely well-prepared to succeed in a Senior Web Developer role.

   1. [Building High Conversion Web Forms](https://www.udacity.com/course/building-high-conversion-web-forms--ud890)